sofastack/sofastack.tech/content/en/projects/sofa-mosn/overview/index.md

 aliases: "/sofa-mosn/docs/Home"
 ---

+**MOSN's official website [mosn.io](http://mosn.io) is under construction.
+The documents are temporarily hosted here.**

 MOSN is a powerful proxy written in Go that can be used as a Service Mesh's data plane.
-MOSN is a project in [SOFAStack](https://www.sofastack.tech) and MOSN is the short name of Modular Observable Smart Network.
+MOSN is the short name of Modular Observable Smart Network.
 MOSN can be integrated with any Service Mesh wich support xDS API, also used as a standalone load balancer on layer 4 or 7.
 In the future, MOSN will support more cloud native scenarios and the core forwarding function of Nginx.

 ## Core competence